 Highland Galvanizers is pioneering a new way of extending the lifespan of these essential, yet often invisible, pieces of infrastructure, by re-coating beams before the rust sets in, so that the steel is preserved and can remain in use for at least another 25 years.
-Extending the lifespan of the VRS through re-use and refurbishment, embodies a key circular economy principle: the need to keep the things we need in productive use for as long as possible.
+Extending the lifespan of the VRS through reuse and refurbishment embodies a key circular economy principle: the need to keep the things we need in productive use for as long as possible.

-Galvanizing is the most cost-effective corrosion protection for steel, with corrosion currently costing the UK 4% of GDP - as old beams are scrapped and new ones made.
+Galvanizing is the most cost-effective corrosion protection for steel, with corrosion currently costing the UK 4% of GDP - as old beams are scrapped and new ones are made.
 There is also an 89% reduction in CO2 emissions by re-coating the steel rather than scrapping and replacing it.

-Since those trials, Transport Scotland agreed to undertake a large scale rehabilitation scheme on the M9 Edinburgh to Stirling Trunk Road that involved 1500m of central reservation safety fence.
+Since those trials, Transport Scotland agreed to undertake a large-scale rehabilitation scheme on the M9 Edinburgh to Stirling Trunk Road that involved 1500m of central reservation safety fence.

-Following beam identification, an accurate representation of the cost of the re-galvanization process, plus the cost of any purchase of new beams could be accurately calculated.
+Following beam identification, an accurate representation of the cost of the re-galvanisation process, plus the cost of any purchase of new beams could be accurately calculated.
 Of the 219 beams suitable for re-galvanizing, a CO2 saving of 89% was realised, which equates to 13.76/tonnes compared to the purchase of new steel.
 The associated cost saving of 46% was also achieved.

 There are 284,369m of beams across South East Scotland, making up 58% of the barrier on the network.
-Assuming a 25 years life expectancy, this represents a potential 3,555 beams per year requiring re-galvanizing, and a saving of 224 tonnes of CO2 per year.
+Assuming a 25 years life expectancy, this represents a potential 3,555 beams per year requiring re-galvanising, and a saving of 224 tonnes of CO2 per year.
 In practice though, there is some catching up to do, and it has been estimated that some 20% of the network should be treated now.
-That means in the short term, 17,746 beams and some 1,119 tonnes CO2 saved when this project is implemented.
+That means in the short term, 17,746 beams and some 1,119 tonnes of CO2 saved when this project is implemented.